w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 - If you have multiple locks of different amounts of tokens, the biggest lock decides the total amount of locked tokens
-- If you have multiple locks of the same size, the longest lock decides when all the tokens can be unlocked
+- If you have multiple locks of the same amount of tokens, the lock with the longest duration decides when those tokens can be unlocked

 Let's take, for example, 80 DOT as a `frozen` balance.
 These 80 DOT are currently used in staking